-This chilled treat is as refreshing as an oasis during the desert summer months — here’s our list of where to find boba in Tucson.
+This chilled treat is as refreshing as an oasis during the desert summer months but can be enjoyed any time of year.
+Here’s our list of where to find boba in Tucson.

 Bing’s exemplifies just how many drink combinations are possible with boba.
 They serve creamy milk tea, fresh-brewed iced tea, sweet fruit teas, and the ice-blended snow smoothie — to name a few.
 Add-ins range from regular boba pearls to more adventurous ingredients, such as taro custard pudding and azuki red beans.

 This place is a boba-filled dream come true.
 It comes complete with comfortable purple velvet chairs, vases of peonies on each table, and an incredible selection of boba.

 The owners recommend the cold red grapefruit tea or the Okinawa milk tea with black tea and black sugar.
 Black sugar is an unrefined sugar from Okinawa, Japan that’s similar to molasses, but not as thick and with a milder taste.

 The clean, open space has paintings of cherry blossom branches on the walls, making it a perfect place to cool down.